Harish-Gundapu/IPL-score-prediction-for-each-player/README.md

 The objective of the problem statement is to predict Total runs of a player in IPL 2020.
 The output file should contain only Player Name and the respective IPL 2020 for the test data.

 Note: As in model 1, I've used Random Forest Regression as my base module, the results may vary each time when the code is run.
-But the final variations will be atmost +/-3 runs.
+But the final variations will be around +/-3 runs.